-Approaching the Silesian Museum from the city centre, the first visible element of the museum is the prominent mine shaft hoist tower of the former Katowice Coal Mine.
+Approaching the Silesian Museum from the city centre, the first visible element is the former mine's prominent mine shaft hoist tower.
 There are dozens of such towers spread all over Silesia and many of them remain operational to this day.
-This particular mine shaft hoisted its last load of black diamonds in 1999 when the entire Katowice Coal Mine complex was closed for good after operating for 176 years and hauling over 120 million tonnes of coal!
-Today, this impressive steel structure has been adapted into an elevator-accessible viewing tower which offers spectacular views of Katowice and other close-lying Silesian suburbs (open from May, dependent on weather conditions).
+This particular mine shaft hoisted its last load of black diamonds in 1999 when the entire complex was closed for good after operating for 176 years and hauling over 120 million tonnes of coal.
+Today, this impressive steel structure has been adapted into an elevator-accessible viewing tower which offers spectacular views of Katowice and other close-lying Silesian suburbs (open dependent on weather conditions).

 The next striking feature you will notice are the large transparent glass buildings that cover the entire expanse of terrain.
 Their presence offers a thoroughly modern counterpoint to the 18th century historical buildings which make up the rest of the museum’s exhibition space.
 There are six main ‘buildings’ (both old and new) that make up the Silesian Museum campus a few of which have yet to be opened to the public.
 The main entrance to the permanent exhibitions is in the largest of the glass buildings (marked "G" on the museum brochure).

 Descending into the subterranean chambers of the Silesian Museum the impressive interiors open up before your eyes.
 The main museum is spread out over four underground levels and has a floor area of nearly 25,000 m², of which 6,000 m² is devoted to exhibition space (both permanent and temporary) - all of which has been adapted from the former tunnels, shafts and workshops of the Katowice Coal Mine.
 The entrance to the museum is on the -2 level.